tatsumoto-ren/tatsumoto-ren.github.io/blog/immersion-with-youtube.md

 yt-dlp 'https://youtube.com/<video>'
 ```

-If you want to download just the audio, use this command:
+If you want to download just the audio (for example, music), use this command:

 ```
-yt-dlp --extract-audio --format bestaudio/best 'https://youtube.com/<video>'
+yt-dlp --embed-metadata --extract-audio --format bestaudio/best 'https://youtube.com/<video>'
 ```

 **Tip:**